-Every once and awhile, we have to take a break from posting amazing, knock-your-socks-off content, like how to use your Tinder skills in sales, in order to update our customers on the latest and greatest competitor tracking product in the world.
+Every once and awhile, we have to take a break from posting amazing, knock-your-socks-off content, in order to update our customers on the latest and greatest competitor tracking product in the world.
 We save up all of our dev team’s updates for weeks and weeks and finally, in one blowout post, we share with you the most powerful, important and jaw-dropping improvements to the Kompyte platform.
 Hyperboles aside, we have to tastefully mix our product updates into the regular production of insightful content on the Kompyte blog, otherwise the dev team will secretly plan our demise.
 So without further ado, here are the new product features the Kompyte team has been working on and how they will benefit your business.

 1. Let your competitors show you the content that works best for them

 If you’re selling online, you’re already well-versed in the power of content marketing.
 News flash: your competitors are too.
 Instead of throwing a bunch of content online and hoping for the best, why not receive the hard metrics of how well each post is performing relative to your competitors’ efforts.
 With Kompyte’s new content and social update, you can see which articles and social media posts are receiving the most engagement and use that information to create the content your target audience cares about.

 How exactly does Kompyte help you identify great content?

 Your “Content Updates” section now shows you the Engagement and Impact of all new content (your content and your competitors’ content) so you know exactly which types of blog articles perform best.
 Engagement shows you how the content is performing in absolute terms regarding shares and likes on social media, while Impact compares the performance of each piece of content relative to each competitors’ average post.
 If you switch to “Benchmark” view you’ll see exactly how often your competitors are posting and which days and times receive the most activity.